aaronbloomfield/ccc/hws/auction/index.md

 You will also need to be familiar with the [Ethereum slide set](../../slides/ethereum.html#/), the [Solidity slide set](../../slides/solidity.html#/), and the [Tokens slide set](../../slides/tokens.html#/)

-### Task 1: Create some NFT images in your NFTmanager
+### Task 1: Create NFTs

+You are going to create some NFT images in your NFTmanager.

 You should use your NFT manager that you wrote and deployed in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
 If you were unable to get yours working in that assignment, then speak to me, and I will provide an alternative deployed contract for you to use.